-As of December 30th, 2022, the Sub-Fund invested 92,78% of its net assets in "sustainable investments".
-The remaining portion of the Sub-Fund's portfolio (#2 Not Sustainable) consisted of financial derivative instruments, cash, cash equivalent, money market instruments and money market funds held on an ancillary basis either for hedging purposes, managing the liquidity of the portfolio and/or reducing any specific financial risk.
-100% of the Sub-Fund's investments (excluding financial derivative instruments, cash, cash equivalent and money market funds) were composed of sustainable investments.
+As of December 30th, 2022, the Sub-Fund invested 80.47% of its net assets in "sustainable investments".
+The remaining portion of the Sub-Fund's portfolio (#2 Not Sustainable) consisted of other responsible investments funds, financial derivative instruments, cash, cash equivalent, money market instruments and money market funds held on an ancillary basis either for hedging purposes, managing the liquidity of the portfolio and/or reducing any specific financial risk.
+There was also one investment not considered as not sustainable (more details in the following question)

+99% of the Sub-Fund's investments (excluding financial derivative instruments, cash, cash equivalent and money market funds) were composed of sustainable investments.
+The remaining security, considered not sustainable, has been sold in January (more details in the following question).

-• What was the asset allocation?
+What was the asset allocation?